-46. Our Client notes the lower take up rates since 2012 and does not dispute these.
-They do also note, however, that the constraints of the Borough (i.e. prevalence of Green Belt land)
+Our Client notes the lower take up rates since 2012 and does not dispute these.
+They do also note however that the constraints of the Borough (i.e. prevalence of Green Belt land) and the out-of-date Development Plan, and the lack of an emerging allocations

-and the out-of-date Development Plan, and the lack of an emerging allocations DPD following the adoption of the Core Strategy in 2012, could have restricted the supply and thus constrained the historic take-up of employment land during a period of economic growth and growth in the local housing market.
+DPD following the adoption of the Core Strategy in 2012, could have restricted the supply and thus constrained the historic take-up of employment land.

-47. Our Client would urge clarification from the Council in this regard as such a position would necessitate in increase in the OAN for employment land (and so also for housing land), in order that the Plan is based on robust evidence which acknowledges that the Local Plan itself has not evolved as envisaged following adoption of the Core Strategy in 2012 and that, as a result of this, delivery since then has been constrained.
+Our Client would urge clarification from the Council in this regard as such a position would necessitate in increase in the OAN for employment land (and so also for housing land), in order that the Plan is based on a robust evidence base which acknowledges that the Local Plan itself has not evolved as envisaged by the Council upon the adoption of the Core Strategy in 2012 and that, as a result of this, delivery since then has been constrained.